Luxtripper Travel Editor

 Though famous for its pristine beaches and gorgeous lagoons, what really sets Mauritius apart from other beach and island destinations is the wealth of activities that the island has to offer.

-Water lovers can choose from a variety of aquatic activities such as windsurfing, kayaking, snorkelling and diving, or even deep-sea fishing.
+Water lovers can choose from a variety of aquatic activities such as windsurfing, kayaking, snorkelling and diving.
 For an especially unique aquatic adventure, guests can take a submarine “safari” through the coral reefs, up to 35 metres below the surface.

 Daredevils can take a helicopter tour of the island or experience the spectacular rush of skydiving from 10,000 feet, and at the same time enjoy a rare glimpse of Mauritius from above.